staticpagesjs/core/README.md

 ![npms.io (quality)](https://img.shields.io/npms-io/quality-score/@static-pages/core?label=quality)
 ![Maintenance](https://img.shields.io/maintenance/yes/2023)

-This package contains only the core; this means it does not provide CLI support or readers and writers.
+This package contains only the core; this means it does not provide CLI support, parsers, renderers and backends.
-You can import this library to your JS project then add your own controllers, readers and writers.

 Yet another static pages generator?
 Yes!
 Because I browsed the whole jamstack scene, but could not find one which